Skip to content

 • Consider your security requirements when making selections.

 6. Complete Setup: Click Proceed to finalize the configuration.
-Your CMK will be added to the enterprise keys list.
-Encryption will begin on the specified enforcement date.
+Your CMK is added to the enterprise keys list.
+Encryption begins on the specified enforcement date.

 Note